 Sarah L. Cave is a partner at Hughes Hubbard & Reed, where she concentrates on securities litigation, accountants’ liability, commercial and bankruptcy litigation.
 She has worked on several of the largest financial crisis-related litigations of the last several years, including Lehman Brothers, MF Global and Bernard L. Madoff Securities.
 She has been admitted to the United States Supreme Court, the United States Court of Appeals for the 2nd, 3rd, 4th and 7th Circuits, as well as the United States District Courts for the Eastern, Southern and Western Districts of New York.
 She served as a law clerk to the Honorable Joan A. Lenard, United States district judge for the Southern District of Florida, and as a staff law clerk to the United States Court of Appeals for the 7th Circuit.
-She was recognized by the New York Law Journal in 2012 as a “Lawyer Who Leads By Example,” received the Legal Aid Society's Public Interest Law Leadership Award in 2015, and is a nine-time recipient of the Legal Aid Society Pro Bono Publico Award.
-Sarah co-chairs the firm's Personnel Committee, formerly co-chaired the Firm's Pro Bono Committee, and is active in organizing several of the firm's diversity and women's initiatives.
+Sarah was named to Crain’s 2018 Legal List of Leading Women Lawyers in NYC, which recognized her as a “trailblazer” who has both exhibited a distinguished career and engaged in “exceptional civic and philanthropic activities.”
+She was recognized by the New York Law Journal in 2012 as a “Lawyer Who Leads By Example,” received the Legal Aid Society's Public Interest Law Leadership Award in 2015, and is a ten-time recipient of the Legal Aid Society Pro Bono Publico Award.
+Sarah co-chairs the firm's Personnel Committee and the Firm's Pro Bono Committee, and is active in organizing several of the firm's diversity and women's initiatives.